MAD-SG/generative-ai-start-to-surrender/docs/book/chapter3_energy_based_model/sampling.md

 #### 1. Definition

 Langevin Dynamics Sampling is a sampling method based on Stochastic Differential Equations (SDE).
-It is used to sample from high-dimensional probability distributions $p(x) \propto e^{-U(x)}$.
+It is used to sample from high-dimensional probability distributions $p(x) \propto e^{-E(x)}$.
 The core idea is to add stochastic noise to the deterministic gradient descent process, ensuring a balance between exploration and exploitation, ultimately achieving the desired distribution.

 ---

 #### 2. Core Principles

-- **Physical Perspective** : Derived from particle motion, where $U(x)$ represents the particle's potential energy (drift term), and random thermal noise (diffusion term) drives its movement.
+- **Physical Perspective** : Derived from particle motion, where $E(x)$ represents the particle's potential energy (drift term), and random thermal noise (diffusion term) drives its movement.

 - **Mathematical Perspective** : Designed as a random process to enable samples to converge to the target distribution $p(x)$.

 - **Key Components** :

-  1. **Gradient Descent** : Following the negative gradient of $U(x)$, which guides the particle toward areas of lower energy (higher probability density).
+  1. **Gradient Descent** : Following the negative gradient of $E(x)$, which guides the particle toward areas of lower energy (higher probability density).

   2. **Random Noise** : Adding stochastic perturbations to prevent the algorithm from getting stuck and ensure sufficient exploration.

+One also need to note that the converge to the final target distribution is not depended on the initial status, that means we can sample the initial status from any distribution.

 #### 3. Discrete Formulation

 **Continuous Langevin Dynamics**

 $$
- dx_t = -\nabla U(x_t)dt + \sqrt{2}dW_t
+ dx_t = -\nabla E(x_t)dt + \sqrt{2}dW_t
 $$

 Where: